-Aldo Leopold-designed benches, made from Colorado blue stained pine wood, are awarded!
+Aldo Leopold-designed benches, made from Colorado blue stained pine wood, are awarded to call attention to the commitment of our PLT Schools and Partners!
 These benches are visible tributes to our partnerships and trainings, and highlight several important forest related concepts.
 We use blue stained wood to draw attention to the impact of pests on our forests.
-The bench is designed by Aldo Leopold (1887 – 1948), a famous American author, scientist, ecologist, forester, and environmentalist, for use at his “shack” in Wisconsin, where he demonstrated land restoration and wrote about land ethics and conservation.
+The bench is designed by Aldo Leopold (1887 – 1948), a famous American author, scientist, ecologist, forester, and park ranger and conservationist for use at his “shack” in Wisconsin (a converted chicken coop!) where he and his family demonstrated land restoration and wrote about land ethics and conservation.

 - Leopold's "shack" in Sand County, WS

 - Leopold Shack with bench